 TGbe editor: Please modify this paragraph as following:

-A STA affiliated with an MLD shall not include (#16767)the FTE and the MDE for each reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.
+A STA affiliated with an MLD shall not include (#16767)the FTE and the MDE for each reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame, a (Re)Association Response frame, a Link Reconfiguration Request frame or a Link Reconfiguration Response frame that it transmits.
 Also see 13.4.2 (FT initial mobility domain association in an RSN) and 13.7 (FT reassociation).

 35.3.3.5.1 Inheritance in the per-STA profile of Basic Multi-Link element